gutsche/ForThePublic/cv/cv.md

 I held many management positions within the international CMS collaboration and at the Fermi National Accelerator Laboratory, supervising up to 100 individuals across many time zones.
 In March 2019, I was appointed U.S.CMS Software and Computing Operations Program manager overseeing the U.S. CMS Tier-1 and Tier-2 facilities as well as software maintenance and development efforts for core software, computing infrastructure software and analysis systems.
 The operations program receives both funding from the National Science Foundation (NSF) and the Department of Energy (DOE).
 In this context, I am working together with DOE and NSF and partners at the universities and other labs to enable analysis of LHC particle collisions in the U.S. for the CMS collaboration, and prepare for HL-LHC.
 To plan the R&D needed for HL-LHC, I co-authored a strategic plan outlining four grand challenges.

-I regularly speak at interational conferences and workshops and am member of the editorial board of the journal for [Computing and Software for Big Science](https://www.springer.com/physics/particle+and+nuclear+physics/journal/41781?countryChanged=true).
+I regularly speak at international conferences and workshops and am member of the editorial board of the journal for [Computing and Software for Big Science](https://www.springer.com/physics/particle+and+nuclear+physics/journal/41781?countryChanged=true).

 ## Research Positions